Ila-bura/friends-trivia/README.md

 #### 404 Page

 A 404.html page notifies the user with the following message:"Oops!
 Nothing to see here!
 Go back to the homepage".
-The word "homepage" is clickable and rediirects the user to the main page of the Friends Trivia Quiz.
+The word "homepage" is clickable and redirects the user to the main page of the Friends Trivia Quiz.

 ### Features Left to Implement